Manhattan Motorcycle Accident Lawyers

 Many victims must replace prosthetic devices regularly: the average device lasts between three and five years, though many victims, especially athletes or active individuals, must replace them more often.
-Prosthetic devices must also often be replaced less than a year after creation, since the shape of the stump may change dramatically following the initial fitting.
+Amputees must often replace their prosthetic devices less than a year after creation, since the shape of the stump may change dramatically following the initial fitting.

 Even a single broken bone makes it hard to get around and complete normal job responsibilities or self-care tasks.
 After a motorcycle accident, many victims may have multiple broken bones, which can make it extremely difficult for victims to take care of themselves.
 Not only that, broken bones can leave you with significant medical bills to pay: non-surgical repair of a broken limb costs an average of around $2,500, while surgical repair can cause costs to skyrocket to between $17,000 and $35,000 for that single broken bone alone.